MSeidelFed/KineticMSI/USAGE.md

 ### only produce files outside the R environment without keeping data in the environment

-NullPixel_rm(MeasurementFile_dir = "Data/", return_csv = T)
+NullPixel_rm_test <- NullPixel_rm(MeasurementFile_dir = "Data/",
+                                  return_csv = T, verbose = T, verboseFeature = T)

 ```

-If return_csv is set to T The function returns the same number of csv files located in the input directory, corrected and signaled with the addition in the identifier of "_rm0"
+If return_csv is set to T The function returns the same number of csv files located in the input directory, corrected and signaled with the addition in the identifier of "_rm0".

+To spot errors in the input files set verbose to TRUE and to spot errors in the feature number set verboseFeature to TRUE.
+This allows easily location of errors in the input tables.

 ## Step 2 - Natural Isotopic Abundace Correction